firmata/protocol/README.md

 Firmata is a generic [protocol](protocol.md) for communicating with microcontrollers from software on a host computer.
 It is intended to work with any host computer software package.
 Right now there is a matching object in a number of languages (provide link to list).
 It is easy to add objects for other software to use this protocol.
 Basically, this firmware establishes a protocol for talking to the microcontroller from the host software.

+Current (official) Version : v2.3

-Firmaware implementations are available on [firmata/arduino](https://github.com/firmata/arduino).
-See `Master` and `Configurable` branches.
-Official versions can be found on Arduino IDE in `File -> Examples -> Firmata`.
+Firmaware implementations are availables on [firmata/arduino](https://github.com/firmata/arduino), see `Master` and `Configurable` branches.
+Examples files can also be found on Arduino IDE in `File -> Examples -> Firmata`.

 TO DO: